 Teacher Certification Programs

-The College of Education offers the Master of Arts in Teaching (M.A.T.) degree or a similar graduate non-degree program option for those interested in acquiring initial teacher certification in the fields of Middle Grades Education, Special Education, Secondary Education fields (biology, broad fields science, business, chemistry, economics, English, history, geography, mathematics, physics, and political science), and a P- 12 Education field (Spanish education).
+The College of Education offers the Master of Arts in Teaching (M.A.T.) degree or a similar graduate non-degree program option for those interested in acquiring initial teacher certification in the fields of Middle Grades Education, Special Education, Secondary Education fields (biology, broad fields science, business, chemistry, economics, English, history, geography, mathematics, physics, and political science), and Spanish education.
 Concentrations are also offered in Elementary Education and Health and Physical Education.

 Master of Arts in Teaching

 The College of Education offers the Master of Arts in Teaching (M.A.T.) degree for those who hold bachelor’s degrees in a related teaching field.
-The M.A.T. is available in Middle Grades Education, Special Education, Elementary Education and Secondary Education fields (biology, broad fields science, business, chemistry, economics, English, family and consumer sciences, history, geography, mathematics, physics, and political science).
-Health and Physical Education, and a P-12 Education field (Spanish Education).
+The M.A.T. is available in Middle Grades Education, Special Education, Elementary Education and Secondary Education fields (biology, broad fields science, business, chemistry, economics, history, geography, mathematics, physics, and political science).
+Health and Physical Education, and Spanish Education.
 Those who hold a bachelor’s degree and are interested in Elementary or Health and Physical Education, another certification option is to complete program requirements at the undergraduate level.
 Certification programs in Art Education are available at the undergraduate level and graduate non-degree.
 For Music Education, a certification program is only available at the undergraduate level.

 Students in the M.A.T. program are assigned a faculty advisor in their home Department.

 Admission to M.A.T.
 Program

 Check with individual M.A.T. program concentrations for specific admission requirements.